Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

 For more detail see our full glossary of assessment terms.

-The Department is superbly equipped with an extensive range of teaching and learning resources across four campuses.
+Our Department is superbly equipped with an extensive range of teaching and learning resources across four campuses.

-Find out more about the facilities and resources UWE has to offer.
+Find out more about our facilities and resources.

 Careers / Further study

 On successful completion of the course you will be able to: